Overview

 👀 On the Ground

-The valley's main trekking route passes through Cat Cat, Y Linh Ho, Lao Chải, and Tả Van - each village with its own character.
-Lao Chải is predominantly Black H'mong and has the famous bamboo 'May Bridge' across the stream.
-Tả Van is Giáy, quieter, and has the most homestay options.
-The Ancient Rock Field near Hậu Thào contains nearly 200 carved megalithic stones believed to date back thousands of years - one of Vietnam's most mysterious archaeological sites.
-The valley floor is flat enough for easy walking, but trails between villages involve some climbing.
+The main trekking route passes through Cat Cat, Y Linh Ho, Lao Chải, and Tả Van.
+Lao Chải is predominantly Black H'Mông with the famous bamboo bridge across the stream.
+Tả Van is Giáy, quieter, with the most homestay options.
+The Ancient Rock Field near Hậu Thào contains nearly 200 carved stones believed to be thousands of years old - a national monument and one of Vietnam's most mysterious archaeological sites.
+The valley floor is relatively flat for walking; trails between villages involve some climbing.
+Weather and season define the experience: flooded terraces in spring, green in summer, gold in harvest season, misty in winter.
+Avoid June-July peak rain when trails become slippery and muddy.

 Travel Tips